AndrewCRMartin/JSAV/README.md

 - `toggleNocolourLabel` - Label for nocolour checkbox toggle
 - `sortLabel`           - Label for sort button
 - `exportLabel`         - Label for export buttons
+- `sortColumn`		- Column name for initial sort (optional).
+Sequences and datatable will be sorted on this column on initialisation.
+- `sortDirection`	- Direction of initial sort (optional) - 'asc' or 'desc'.

 The Sequence Object